ISET/iset3d-v3/utilities/sceneAuto/Notes.md

     Label(  'motorcycle'           , 32 ,       17 , 'vehicle'         , 7       , True         , False        , (  0,  0,230) ),
     Label(  'bicycle'              , 33 ,       18 , 'vehicle'         , 7       , True         , False        , (119, 11, 32) ),
     Label(  'license plate'        , -1 ,       -1 , 'vehicle'         , 7       , False        , True         , (  0,  0,142) )
+For instances label, we randomize the color for each class,like car, pedestrian, truck and bus, we do not have instances label for static object like builidngs.